NeonHo/CSMLNotebook/Machine Learning/papers/Quantization/RepQ & RepQ-ViT.md

 		- quantization training
 ## Results
 - 8-bit RepQ exceeds the FP result
-- RepQ-BN is better than RepQ-BNEst
+- RepQ-BN is better than RepQ-BNEst in 8 bits
+- RepQ-BNEst is better in 4 bits
 -